super7ramp/frontend-mentor/17-flashcard-app/flashcard-uix/README.md

 #### CSS without SCSS is not as nice

 I went full CSS because the UIx template didn't setup SCSS and I didn't want to spend more time on tool setup.
-I took that like an opportunity to try again a "vanilla CSS" approach.
+I took that like an opportunity to try again a "vanilla CSS" approach and see what can be done with modern CSS.

 ##### Nesting